woossi0/suite/docs/geoexplorer/src/index.rst

 .. figure:: images/geoexplorer_logo.png

 GeoExplorer is a web application, based on the :term:`GeoExt` framework, for composing and publishing maps.
 With GeoExplorer you can quickly assemble maps from GeoServer or any :term:`OGC` Web Mapping Server (:term:`WMS`) and integrate with hosted maps such as Google Maps and OpenStreetMap.
-You can also edit map styling information and embed composed maps in any web page, or output the maps in PDF format.
+You can also edit map styling information and embed the maps you compose in any web page, or output the maps in PDF format.

 .. toctree::